-John Whittingdale has been the Member of Parliament for the Maldon area since 1992.
-He lives locally and has two children, Henry and Alice.
+John Whittingdale has been Member of Parliament for Maldon in Essex since 1992.

 John's role as a Member of Parliament is to represent all his constituents, regardless of whether they voted for him.
 If you are a constituent of Maldon, John can help you in a number of ways from making representations on your behalf, writing to relevant Government Ministers or raising matters publicly.
 It important to note that MPs do not have any jurisdiction over local Council decisions, but John is happy to assist in raising local matters with local councils.